Glass fiber: Safety

 Glass fiber has increased in popularity since the discovery that asbestos causes cancer and its subsequent removal from most products.
-However, the safety of glass fiber is also being called into question, as research shows that the composition of this material (asbestos and glass fiber are both silicate fibers) can cause similar toxicity as asbestos.
+Following this increase in popularity, the safety of glass fiber has also been called into question.
+Research shows that the composition of glass fiber can cause similar toxicity as asbestos since both are silicate fibers.

-1970s studies on rats found that fibrous glass of less than 3 μm in diameter and greater than 20 μm in length is a "potent carcinogen".
+Studies on rats conducted during the 1970s found that fibrous glass of less than 3 μm in diameter and greater than 20 μm in length is a "potent carcinogen".
 Likewise, the International Agency for Research on Cancer found it "may reasonably be anticipated to be a carcinogen" in 1990.
+However fiberglass is usually manufactured with greater diameters than 3 μm.
 The American Conference of Governmental Industrial Hygienists, on the other hand, says that there is insufficient evidence, and that glass fiber is in group A4: "Not classifiable as a human carcinogen".

 The North American Insulation Manufacturers Association (NAIMA) claims that glass fiber is fundamentally different from asbestos, since it is man-made instead of naturally occurring.
 They claim that glass fiber "dissolves in the lungs", while asbestos remains in the body for life.
 Although both glass fiber and asbestos are made from silica filaments, NAIMA claims that asbestos is more dangerous because of its crystalline structure, which causes it to cleave into smaller, more dangerous pieces, citing the U.S. Department of Health and Human Services:

 A 1998 study using rats found that the biopersistence of synthetic fibers after one year was 0.04–13%, but 27% for amosite asbestos.
 Fibers that persisted longer were found to be more carcinogenic.

 Glass-reinforced plastic (fiberglass)

 Glass-reinforced plastic (GRP) is a composite material or fiber-reinforced plastic made of a plastic reinforced by fine glass fibers.
-Like graphite-reinforced plastic, the composite material is commonly referred to as fiberglass.
 The glass can be in the form of a chopped strand mat (CSM) or a woven fabric.

 As with many other composite materials (such as reinforced concrete), the two materials act together, each overcoming the deficits of the other.
 Whereas the plastic resins are strong in compressive loading and relatively weak in tensile strength, the glass fibers are very strong in tension but tend not to resist compression.
 By combining the two materials, GRP becomes a material that resists both compressive and tensile forces well.
 The two materials may be used uniformly or the glass may be specifically placed in those portions of the structure that will experience tensile loads.